-Edouard Djeutem is Senior Economist in International Economic Analysis Department.
+Edouard Djeutem is a Principal Researcher in International Economic Analysis Department.
 His research interests are in the areas of international finance and trade, asset pricing, macroeconomics and econometrics.

 This paper studies the implications of model uncertainty for wealth distribution in a tractable general equilibrium model with a borrowing constraint and robustness à la Hansen and Sargent (2008).
 Households confront model uncertainty about the process driving the return of the risky asset, and they choose robust policies.

 We propose an uncovered expected returns parity (URP) condition for the bilateral spot exchange rate.
 URP implies that unilateral exchange rate equations are misspecified and that equity returns also affect exchange rates.
 Fama regressions provide evidence that URP is statistically preferred to uncovered interest rate parity (UIP) for nominal bilateral exchange rates between the US dollar and six countries (Australia, Canada, Japan, Norway, Switzerland and the UK) at the monthly frequency.